 Know ye not that they which run in a race run all, but one receiveth the prize?
 So run, that ye may obtain.
 And every man that striveth for the mastery is temperate in all things.
 Now they do it to obtain a corruptible crown; but we an incorruptible.

-In the Olympics, there are varies types of races.
+In the Olympics, there are various types of races.
 They range from short sprints to marathon style long distances.
 In every race the runner must determine the pace that will help him/her win that race.
 Many factors may influence the pace of any particular race.
 For instance, the speed of the other runners you are running with can greatly influence your pace, that's if you want to win.

 God desires for us to master our course in life and not to allow our course to master us.
 We should not expect to cross our heavenly finish line all beat up, barely making it, just making it in by a tread.
 We should see ourselves running full force until the end, strong in the Lord and in the power of His might.
 We must see ourselves crossing that finish line full of joy and victory.

-There may be times that you have to pace yourself for a sprint and at other times a marathon but whatever the pace be determined to win your race!
+There maybe times that you have to pace yourself for a sprint and at other times a marathon but whatever the pace be determined to win your race!